 New Food Business

-Registering your food business with your local authority is the first legal step towards operating in the UK.
+Registering your food business with the local authority is only the first step.

 What the law requires